Terms & Policies

 The sources of this third-party personal data may include:

-• The event organiser.
+• The event organizer.

 We may collect the following personal data about our customers and end-users (to the extent applicable):